sanjucs/ml-tools/notes/dl/normalization.md

 *Figure 1: Figure shows different normalization techniques on a tensor with shape (N, C, H, W).
 [Image credits]:[Group normalization](https://arxiv.org/pdf/1803.08494)*
 ## Batch normalization

-Batch normalization is a technique for normalizing the output of the previous layer, ensuring the mean and variance are 0 and 1, respectively.
-This helps to speed up the training and mitigates the vanishing and exploding gradient problems.
+Batch normalization is a technique for normalizing the activation, ensuring the mean and variance are 0 and 1, respectively.
+This helps to mitigate the vanishing and exploding gradient problems.

 ### Steps during training